Jean-Baptiste-Lasselle/kytes/README.md

   * Jenkins files,
   * provision recipe for the test deployment targets (which is a test parameter for load testing your application),
   * provision recipe for all the qa tools which will run and compute the tests.
 This includes purchasing servers, containers, or kubern8s service at `kytes-iaas`, for qa tools provisioning
-  * definition, configuration, and versionning (At every Build, Metrics set configuration is commited & pushed to a git repo standing for Quality management history) of the metrics used to asses quality of your application.
-Imagine there configuration scripts for your private elastic search installation...
+  * definition, configuration, and versionning of the metrics used to asses quality of your application.
+At every Build, Metrics set configuration is commited & pushed to a git repo standing for Quality management versionning.
+Imagine there configuration scripts and custom modules for your private elastic search installation...
 ## kytes-pipeline-packager
 This service does all the packaging work. any pafckaging artefact is published to `kytes-blown`, on a proper repository ( a private docker hub, a maven repository such as artifactory)